 5. Paying off a negative record means it is taken off my credit report.

-CCRIS records up to one year of your credit history.
-Clearing off a debt does not mean negative credit records such as late payments are deleted from your credit report.
-It is indicated as “paid” instead.
+Your credit report records up to one year of your credit history.
+Clearing off a debt does not mean negative credit records such as late payments are deleted from your credit report, but they will be indicated as “paid” instead.

-The idea of CCRIS is to show your debt management record and your willingness to repay your debt commitments.
-Expect the negative record to have some effect until it is no longer shown in your CCRIS report.
+Your credit score considers your CCRIS report when computing a score, hence, expect the negative record to have some effect until it is no longer shown in your report.

 It is always encouraged that you pay off your credit card balances in full and on time each month.
-However, it does not necessarily secure you an excellent credit score, if you are using too much of your credit limit.
+However, it does not necessarily secure an excellent credit score for you.
+Other factors taken into consideration in your credit score are credit mix, credit utilisation, credit history, legal track record and length of credit history. if you are using too much of your credit limit.

-If you charged RM1,900 on a card with a RM2,000 limit and paid it off, your score will still reflect that you’re using 90% of your available credit.
-Comparatively, if you charged RM1,000 on the same card, your score reflects that you’re using only half of your available credit.
+If you charged RM9,000 on a card with an RM10,000 limit, your score will still reflect that you’re using 90% of your available credit, even if you make payment promptly.
+Comparatively, if you charged RM5,000 on the same card, your score reflects that you’re using only half of your available credit.
 You can offset this by requesting for higher limits or using several different cards to pay bills each month.